saphanaacademy/generator-saphanaacademy-mta/README.md

 In order to deploy the project ensure that [Helm](https://helm.sh/docs/intro/install) is installed or use a CI/CD pipeline.

-If using SAP HANA Cloud ensure you have created an instance and that you are logged in to the Cloud Foundry CLI and are targeting the org and space into which you want to create the HDI Container for the project.
-The HDI Container and associated service key will be created and the service key credentials added to secrets as the project is generated.
+If using SAP HANA Cloud ensure you have created an instance and have configured a database mapping to the SAP BTP, Kyma runtime namespace that you will be deploying to.

 Ensure that you have set the KUBECONFIG environment variable, have optionally created a namespace into which you would like to deploy the project and are logged in to Docker Hub.
 For example: